Predicting milk traits from spectral data using Bayesian probabilistic partial least squares regression: Model specification and inference

 Partial least squares regression assumes a linear relationship between a set of covariates and a continuous multivariate response vector through a set of latent variables whose dimension $\mathtt{Q}$ is lower than $\mathtt{P}$, the cardinality of the set of covariates.
 Here, we consider PLS regression from a probabilistic modelling viewpoint and construct a principled statistical model which assumes a similar linear relationship and imposes explicit distributional assumptions, i.e.\ we formulate the following generative model for observations $\{\bfx_n,\bfy_n\}_{n=1}^N$:

-where $W\in\Real^{\ttP\times\ttQ}$ and $C\in\Real^{\ttR\times\ttQ}$ are loading matrices, and $\bmeps_n\sim\normal(\OVec, \Sigma)$ and $\bmeta_n\sim\normal(\OVec, \Psi)$ are independent noise vectors; the covariance matrices $\Sigma$ and $\Psi$, are assumed to be diagonal.
+where $W\in\Real^{\ttP\times\ttQ}$ and $C\in\Real^{\ttR\times\ttQ}$ are loading matrices, and $\bmeps_n\sim\normal(\OVec, \Sigma)$ and $\bmeta_n\sim\normal(\OVec, \Psi)$ are independent noise vectors.
+Here $\normal(\boldsymbol\mu,\Phi)$ denotes a multivariate Gaussian distribution with mean vector $\boldsymbol\mu$ and a covariance matrix $\Phi$.
+Here, the covariance matrices $\Sigma$ and $\Psi$, are assumed to be diagonal.
 Using terminology from the factor analysis literature, the individual diagonal elements of $\Sigma$ and $\Psi$ are referred to as \emph{uniquenesses} and the latent $\bfz_n$ vectors are known as \emph{scores}.
 The specification of the latent dimension $\ttQ$ is not trivial and is discussed in detail in Section \ref{sec:inferring_the_latent_dimension}.
 The loading matrix $C$ can be thought of as a regression matrix; that is, in the case of $\ttR = 1$ it would be a vector of regression coefficients.
 As we conduct inference in the Bayesian paradigm, we refer to the model in (\ref{eqn:bpls}) as Bayesian probabilistic partial least squares (BPLS) regression and let $\Theta$ denote the collection of all the model parameters where $\Theta = (W,C,\Sigma,\Psi)$.
-The joint density of the model variables for a single observation is
+The distributional assumptions in \eqref{eqn:bpls} result in the following joint density of the model variables for a single observation